paulmarsicloud/aws-url-shortener/README.md

 Please feel free to reach out directly via a Pull Request or contact me via a DM: [@paulmarsicloud](https://twitter.com/paulmarsicloud)

 There are **many** shortcomings of this URL Shortener - however, I have put together a [Roadmap](https://github.com/paulmarsicloud/aws-url-shortener/wiki/Roadmap!) as this is where we'll keep track of upcoming changes on the horizon!

+[^1]: May or may not be the world's simplest URL Shortening service 😛